westpoint-robotics/usma_ardrone/optitrack_controller/README.md

 Set AR.Drone to connect to router, using a laptop or PC, connect to the ssid "ardrone2_<######>", in terminal type

-	roscd usma_ardrone && cd ../wpa_support
-	script/install_linksys
+	roscd wpa_support
 	script/connect_linksys

-"install_linksys" needs only to be called once, but "connect_linksys" must be called each time the drone is powered down, such as when changing the battery.
+"connect_linksys" must be called each time the drone is powered down, such as when changing the battery.
 Now connect the laptop to the linksys router network ARDRONE250024ghz and test whether the ardrone is connected to the same network:

 	ping 192.168.0.25